caltechlibrary/acacia/People-Manager.md

 attributes.

 uname
-: The username, e.g. email addresses, associated with accessing Acacia
+: (required) The username, e.g. email addresses, associated with accessing Acacia

 secret
 : If SSO is not being used this is that password used to authenticate. a empty password means the account is disabled unless SSO is used.

 display_name
-: The display name on screen, e.g. "Jane Doe"
+: (optional, will default to uname) The display name on screen, e.g. "Jane Doe"

 role
 : This is text string used to associate a role.
 Initially there is